infiniflow/infinity/docs/references/pysdk_api_reference.md

   The weighted sum approach assigns different weights to different retrieval ways, allowing you to emphasize specific ways.
 This is particularly useful when you are certain of each path's relative importance.
 - `"match_tensor"`
   Infinity's tensor-based late interaction reranking approach.
+- `"max"`
+  The max approach returns the maximum score from multiple retrieval ways.

 ##### topn: `int`, *Required*